mylighter/Pygame-tool/README.md

 ### Positions
 Positions of sprites on stages are more complicated.
 There are two types: Absolute Position and Relative Position
 #### Absolute Position
-This one is quite easy and useless.
+This one is quite useless.
 If you want to use absolute positions, you could just not use stages.

-The code of moving the sprites is the same as that in Sprite-Positions.
+However, if you need a stage for some other purpose, you can use the code to change a sprite's position shown in Sprite-Positions.
 It's worth mentioning that you should always compose the sprites seperately and use ```Stage.blit()``` instead of using ```Stage.show()```

 #### Relative Position
 This is why stages are created.
 Sometimes you'll find that you need to move a group of sprites.
 At this time, you could put them in one stage and move the whole stage.
 Just do like this: